John Rosengrant

 John Rosengrant is an American make-up and special effects artist.
 He was nominated for an Academy Award in the category Best Visual Effects for the film Real Steel.

-He also won three Primetime Emmy Awards in the category Outstanding Special and Visual Effects for his work on the television programs The Mandalorian and The Book of Boba Fett.
+In addition to his Academy Award nomination, he won three Primetime Emmy Awards in the category Outstanding Special and Visual Effects for his work on the television programs The Mandalorian and The Book of Boba Fett.
 He founded the company Legacy Effects with Lindsay Macgowan, Shane Mahan and Alan Scott.